skohub-io/skohub-vocabs/README.md

     $ docker compose up

 to spin up a docker container as configured in `Dockerfile.dev`.
 Inside the container, the web server is running in development mode.
-The build is served via the `host` network mode the host machine at `http://localhost:8000/`.
+The build is accessible on the host via port mapping at `http://localhost:8000/`.

 Your project folder will be mounted into the container, with exceptions defined in `.dockerignore`.
 Fast refresh aka hot reloading is kept so changes to the source files should affect the generated static sites instantly.